The Secret Language of Love Numbers in China

 Lucky numbers also have romantic meanings.
 “7777” symbolizes good fortune and happy love, while “999” (jiǔ jiǔ jiǔ) means “long-lasting(长长久久)” or “forever,” expressing endless commitment.

-These numbers show how ancient language traditions meet modern digital culture to create new ways of expressing affection.
+These numbers demonstrate how ancient language traditions intersect with modern digital culture to create innovative ways of expressing affection.
 On “520” and beyond, these playful codes bring a special magic to love, proving sometimes, numbers speak louder than words.

 If you liked this article, why not read: ID and I Do: China’s New Marriage Rules Make It Easier to Wed